 The Department of Homeland Security estimates that 40 percent of illegal immigrants are here due to overstaying the duration of their temporary visa or have done something that violated their status.

 What Should You Do?

 If a question of immigration touches your life, it is important to have a plan in place.
 At the Law Office of Sanjay K. Biswas, we pride ourselves in our knowledge of Immigration Law.
 We will be at your side in ensuring that any citizenship questions are dealt with honestly and fairly.

 Perhaps you already have a family lawyer who handled your home purchase or drew up your will.
 But has that lawyer worked on immigration cases before?
 Equally important, has your current lawyer been successful with the case she or he has handled?
-We are proud to have helped families throughout the Gulf Coast for the past eighteen years.
+We are proud to have over twenty years’ experience assisting immigrants and their families with their legal needs.